-Maybe your strings of lights are busted or you can’t figure out how to wind them back into their storage boxes (why are the containers so vexingly compact!?).
-If this is the last year the lights — along with your tree — will be in play, discard them eco-consciously.
+Maybe your strings of holiday lights are busted or you can’t figure out how to wind them back into their storage boxes (why are the containers so vexingly compact!?).
+If this is the last year the lights—along with your tree—will be in play, discard them eco-consciously.
 Here are solutions for recycling that big fir and all those bulbs using local services.

 Reduce, reuse with the City of Chicago tree pickup service

 The City of Chicago’s Streets and Sanitation department does more than clear our winter roads of snow and ice and remove our garbage; it also recycles our holiday trees through a seasonal program in partnership with the Chicago Park District.
 It’s a win-win: Chicagoans can keep their trees out of the landfill, and the tree mulch gets reused in our communities!
 From Bessemer Park to Wentworth Park, drop your tree off at one of the 24 corrals across the city, and forestry crews will take care of the rest.
-Keep checking cityofchicago.org for them to update the list of participating locations across the city.
+Keep checking cityofchicago.org for updates on participating locations across the city.

 Inexpensive tree pickup for a cause